RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 ## Contents

-The supporting functions are intended to be used in (currently) 2 Julia projects (also under development), ROSStanPluto.jl and ROSTuringPluto.jl.
+The **supporting functions** are intended to be used in (currently) 2 Julia projects (also under development), ROSStanPluto.jl and ROSTuringPluto.jl.
+See the lists of exported and not exported funtiens at the end of this file.

-All data files are in `.csv` format and located in the `data` directory.
+All **data files** are in `.csv` format and located in the `data` directory.

 If ROSBase.jl is loaded, the files can be read in as a DataFrame using:
 ```